Income Protection NZ :: Articles

 Accidents, mistakes and misunderstandings can happen in any business.
 Some are settled amicably, others grow into full-blown disputes, and before you know it you could be facing a legal claim.

-Being sued is stressful, time-consuming and expensive.
-Even if you win the case the disruption to your business can outweigh any financial gains.
 A key objective for most businesses is to avoid being drawn into litigation in the first place and here we outline the steps freelancers can take to safeguard their business against litigation.

 Eight steps to safeguard your business